 Why should I be concerned about EAB?

-The emerald ash borer kills untreated ash trees fairly quickly (within 3-5 years), and infected trees are a hazard for neighboring uninfected and untreated ash trees.
-Untreated trees provide a host for the Emerald Ash Borers to multiply and spread throughout the neighborhood.
-The Emerald Ash Borer has been in the United States since 2002, It has already killed tens of millions of ash trees.
+The emerald ash borer is an invasive pest from Asia that kills untreated ash trees in Colorado fairly quickly (within 3-5 years).
+Additionally, infected trees become a hazard for neighboring uninfected and untreated ash trees, thus amplifying the problem.
+Your untreated trees provide a host for the emerald ash borer to kill your tree, then multiply and spread throughout the neighborhood.
+The emerald ash borer has been in the United States since 2002, and it has already killed tens of millions of ash trees.